dennismainachege/alx-low_level_programming/0x03-debugging/README.md

-this is a folder where i practice my debuuging skill
+this is folder where i do deburging